martinlindhe/efyran/SETUP.md

-1. need to compile and load the following plugins:
+1. You need the following plugins, all is included in the MacroQuest releases at https://github.com/macroquest/macroquest/releases

 xxxxx